savoirfairelinux/cqfd/README.md

 ``org``: a short, lowercase name for the project’s parent organization.

 ``name``: a short, lowercase name for the project.

+``build_context``: an optional directory to pass as the build context to Docker.
+This should be specified relatively to where cqfd is invoked.
+In the example above, the whole current working directory of cqfd is passed to Docker as its build context.

 Generated Docker images for your project will be named $org_$name.